Community College of Allegheny County

 Top Ranked (2022): View Rankings

 - The mission of the Community College of Allegheny County is to make quality education affordable and accessible to the community, to provide leadership in workforce training, and support the economic development of the region.

-- The teacher population of 593 teachers has stayed relatively flat over five years.
+The teacher population of 1,152 teachers has grown by 111% over five years.

 |Community College of Allegheny County||(PA) Community College Avg.|

 |Carnegie Classification||Associate's Colleges: Mixed Transfer/Vocational & Technical-Mixed Traditional/Nontraditional||Associates Colleges|